 You went to school, and you focused on academia.
 You learned science, math, history, geography, maybe even music, but no communication skills!
 Show & tell began and ended in kindergarten.
 Did you learn how to introduce yourself in 3rd grade?
 Was it focused on?
 Did someone teach you how to make small talk?
 Did anyone prepare you for speaking in groups?

 No!
-It’s just expected that you can do it.
-Which only helps to make us feel worse about ourselves and perpetuates our nervousness when we talk!
+You’re just expected to do it.
+Which only causes us to feel worse about ourselves and perpetuates our nervousness when we talk!

 Why do I Get Nervous When I Talk?
 It’s Evolution

 What happens to your body when you’re nervous?
 Do your knees & hands shake?
 Are you actually breathing?
 Do you sweat?
 How about walking away from the speech, not remembering what you said, but then everyone said you did a great job, so it must be OK?